-Applying to be a VISTA Host Site
+Applying to be an OHA AmeriCorps VISTA Host Site

 AmeriCorps VISTA members spend one year in full-time service to address the needs of low-income communities and improve public health.
 All projects focus on building permanent public health infrastructure in communities to help them more effectively bring individuals and communities out of poverty.